 The gradual losses experienced by caregivers can lead to sadness, depression, anger, guilt, sleeplessness and other physical and emotional problems.
 Family Caregiver Alliance Site

-The Family Caregiver Alliance recommends that a caregiver identify her losses, her feelings about the losses and her corresponding grief.
-The Alliance also recommends keeping a journal or gratitude journal, attending support groups, and doing relaxation exercises.
+The Family Caregiver Alliance recommends that a caregiver identify her losses, her feelings about the losses, and her corresponding grief.
+The Alliance also recommends keeping a journal, attending a support group, and doing relaxation exercises.
 If you’re a caregiver, my heart goes out to you as you deal with the challenges you face.

 Affirmation: I take care of myself as I take care of another.

 Coaching questions: Whether you are a caregiver or not, in what ways do you try to be a super-hero?
 How’s that working for you?
-If you are a caregiver, in what ways do you take care of yourself?
+If you are a caregiver, what do you do to take care of yourself?
 What else do you need to do to remain healthy?